 Stage 2 comprising the remaining months, is primarily dedicated to continuing the original doctoral research but may also include some advanced education and training.

 The PhD Lifecycle on the Graduate Studies website provides more information on the process.

 The CSCS PhD Programme incorporates a range of recommended taught modules, typically completed in Stage I, followed by a programme of original research leading to the award of Doctoral degree by research at the end of Stage II.
 CSCS students may also participate in short, external internships during the four year programme.

-All students take one of the following three modules:
+All students take one of the following two modules:

 All students are required to take:

 In addition, all students take at least 3 modules, totalling to at least 15 credits, from a list of relevant modules.
 Students with a technical background (computer science, engineering, statistics) take these modules from relevant offerings in the social sciences, while students with a social science background (incl business and law) take these modules from relevant offerings in computer science, mathematics, and/or statistics.

 The choice of modules needs to be approved by the principal supervisor and the program director.

 Transfer from Stage I to Stage II in the CSCS Programme